 The Magento platform is one of the most versatile carts on the web today, and one of the driving forces behind its success is its flexibility.
 Not only are there a wide variety of features included out of the box, but there is an ever-increasing pool of extensions and customizations that can be found to suit the needs of any store.
 Because extensions are such a large part of the Magento experience, I’d like dive into the process of installing a Magento extension.

-Before we go any further there are two points that I want to be clear on.
+Before we go any further, there are two points that I want to be clear on.

-- Never blindly install an extension on a live site – I know you see messages like this all of the time, but there is no way I can stress this enough.
+I know you see messages like this all of the time, but there is no way I can stress this enough.
 You never know how an extension will interact with your site until you try it, and if it doesn’t work as intended the results could be disastrous.

-- This is not an all-inclusive guide – Every extension is unique, and many developers have started including installation instructions with their packages.
+Every extension is unique, and many developers have started including installation instructions with their packages.
 If there ever comes a time when you need to choose between listening to me and listening to the extension’s creator, choose the latter.

-1. Disable the Cache
+Step 1.
+Disable the Cache

 The Magento front end relies heavily on caching to provide a faster experience to customer.
 This is a wonderful tool, but can wreak havoc during the installation process.
 To ensure that the cache is not the cause of any problems, we should turn it off.
 This can be done from the admin console by navigating to the cache management page (System->Cache Management), selecting all caches, clicking ‘disable’ from the drop-down menu, and submitting the change.

-2. Disable Compilation Mode
+Step 2.
+Disable Compilation Mode

 This may not be an issue for many readers, but if you are using Magento’s compilation mode on your store, it is important that you remove it.
 Without going into to many details, compilation mode takes many files spread out over the system and condensing them into a single file that can be run very quickly.
 If an extension’s files are not in the system when this single file is ‘compiled’, they will not be included.
 To check that this is disabled, go to System->Tools->Compilation.
 If the compiler status is ‘Disabled’, you are ready to go.
 If not, simply click the ‘Disable’ button on the right hand side of the screen.

+Step 3.
 Choose an Installation Method

 There are two different methods used to install extensions (no, ‘make someone else do it’ doesn’t count).
 The first involves taking advantage of the Magento Connect Manager, while the second involves manually installing the files via ftp or command line.
 The first option is generally used by store owners and is a relatively automated process, the problem is that if there is a problem with this process, you are at the mercy of the connect manager to tell you where the problem is coming from.
 Option two involves getting your hands on the files yourself and manually dropping them into the Magento installation.